Cycling Croatia's Islands by Bike and Boat

 See the complete list of what's included with every ExperiencePlus!
 Tour.

-Tour Level Note: 20-50 km rides with elevation gain of up to 3000 feet per day possible.
-Due to the topography on the islands, climbing is inevitable as these islands all start at sea level and have mountains.
-Easier rides and shuttle options allow this trip to be either a 201 or a 301 if you do the longer rides.
+Tour Level Note: Due to the topography on the islands, climbing is inevitable as these islands all start at sea level and have mountains.
+Easier rides and shuttle options allow this trip to be level 1.5.

 For more questions about the boat check out our Bike & Boat FAQ